-Financial assistance at Hampshire is based on demonstrated financial need, defined as the difference between the cost of attendance and what a family can contribute toward that cost from their own financial resources.
+Financial assistance at Hampshire is based on demonstrated financial need, defined as the difference between the cost of attendance and what a family can contribute toward that cost from its own financial resources.
 Need is determined by the financial aid office, using a standard formula that is applied without regard to sex, race, color, religion, or national and ethnic origin.
-Academic merit is not a consideration in granting need-based awards.
+Academic merit is not a consideration in granting need-based awards, but any merit award is included in the total need-based financial aid package.

 COST OF ATTENDANCE